Who we are

 The CAC Board of Directors

-The Cement Association of Canada is governed by a nine-member board consisting of senior officials from all CAC member companies.
+The Cement Association of Canada is governed by a seven member board consisting of senior officials from all CAC member companies.
 They are responsible for setting the scope and responsibilities of the Association.

 |George Doumet||Federal White Cement Ltd.|